- main page

 North Carolina Outward Bound School

 North Carolina Outward Bound School will respond upon receipt of your application and at least one reference.
 Please be patient as this can take a few weeks.
 Competitive applicants will be granted an interview which may be conducted in person or over the telephone.
 Hiring for 2015 will begin in November and all positions are usually filled by February.

 If you have any questions, please email email@example.com.

 What kind of staff training do you require?

-New staff should plan on attending a two week field-based introductory training beginning in early May for North Carolina programs and January, May, or September for Florida At-Risk programs.
+New staff should plan on attending a two week field-based introductory training beginning in March or early May for North Carolina programs and January, May, or September for Florida At-Risk programs.
 New Staff Training is designed to provide new instructors with a clear picture of our course curriculum and the expectations of how to run an NCOBS course.
 Two weeks of All Staff training follow for NC staff, focusing on Local Operating Procedures, emergency call-out protocol, techniques for program delivery, building community and diversity training.
 Training days are not paid; however, staff accrue field credits for their participation, assisting them in moving up the pay scale.

 How do I get the required certifications?

 We encourage as many staff as possible to be WFR certified, including Interns and Support Staff.
 Nationally recognized certification providers include:

 Landmark Learning (www.landmarklearning.org)